 Our south side office is conveniently located off of the Anthony Henday in the Windermere area.
 We are located in the Windermere Health and Business Centre on the second floor.
 There is ample, free parking.

-Our therapists work with adult individuals, couples, families, adolescents and teens.
-We provide therapy as well as psychoeducational assessments.
+Our therapists work with adult individuals, couples therapy, family counselling, as well as therapy for adolescents and teens.
+We provide therapy as well as psycho educational assessments.

 Give us a call or email us:

 Some therapists will choose to see clients on the following dates.
 For more info please email:

 Appointments can be booked online via JaneApp by clicking Book Online or by calling our office at 587-741-7076.